Declan Abernethy, Ph.D.

 About

-I am a scholar and educator whose work explores the intersections of science, technology, and sport.
-In my teaching, I design and lead courses that challenge students to think critically about how sport shapes, and is shaped by, broader cultural, political, and technological forces.
-My goal in the classroom is to create inclusive, engaging learning environments where students connect theory to lived experience.
+That same conviction shapes my teaching.
+I design and lead courses at Georgia Tech — across in-person and online formats — that challenge students to think critically about how sport reflects and reshapes culture, politics, and technology.
+My goal in the classroom is to build inclusive, engaging environments where students connect theory to lived experience and leave with critical-thinking skills they carry well beyond the course.

 Fields